'Spider-Man 3' Finally Has a Real Title

 The Spider-Man 3 title has officially been announced.
 And no, Tom Holland isn't to blame.

-Holland, along with co-stars Zendaya and Jacob Batalon have been trolling fans this week, sharing fake titles on their social media accounts.
-But on Wednesday, the trio shared a video revealing the official title: Spider-Man: No Way Home -- while also poking fun at the Spidey star's past loose lips.
+Holland, along with co-stars Zendaya and Jacob Batalon have been trolling fans this week -- sharing fake titles on their social media accounts -- but on Wednesday, the trio shared a video revealing the official title: Spider-Man: No Way Home -- while also poking fun at the Spidey star's loose lips.

 The clip features Holland, Batalon and Zendaya in the Spider-Man production offices.
 Holland emerges from director Jon Watts' office, telling his co-stars that he's been given yet another fake name.